Benton County Quorum Court approves ordinance concerning data centers, such as those doing cryptocurrency mining

 The Benton County ordinance is based on a draft provided by the Association of Arkansas Counties.
 Moehring said 35 of the state's 75 counties have passed an ordinance and one county rejected an ordinance.

-Moehring said it's unlikely Benton County will get a data center but recommended approving the measure and sending any possible amendments to the subcommittee.
+Moehring said it's unlikely Benton County will get a data center, but he recommended approving the measure and sending any possible amendments to the subcommittee.

-Justice of the Peace Susan Anglin said she supported passing the measure as an emergency in order to protect residents in case someone attempts to place a data center in a location of an unincorporated area of the county.